rwooster/half/README.txt

 float because of the lost precision.
 On the one hand those warnings are intentional, because converting those types to half neccessarily also reduces precision.
-But on the other hand they are raised for explicit conversions from those types, when the user knows what he is doing.
+But on the other hand they are raised for explicit conversions from those types, when the user knows what they are doing.
 So if those warnings keep bugging you, then you won't get around first explicitly converting to float before converting to half, or use the 'half_cast' described below.
 In addition you can also directly assign float values to halfs.